Existence and Convergence of Least-Energy Solutions Involving the Logarithmic Schr\"odinger Operator: Introduction and Main Results

-Note that in problem (\ref{fenshujie}), $\tau_s$ can be less than or equal to 0 when $2 < p_s < 2_s^*$, whereas in problems (\ref{fen1}) and (\ref{fen2}), $\lambda$ must be greater than 0.
+Here $J_{\omega,s},\mathcal{ N }_{\omega,s}$ and $\mathcal{ H }_{\omega}^s(\Omega )$ will be given in (\ref{nengliang1}), (\ref{nehari1}) and (\ref{fenskj}) respectively.
+We remark that in problem (\ref{fenshujie}), $\tau_s$ can be less than or equal to 0 when $2 < p_s < 2_s^*$, whereas in problems (\ref{fen1}) and (\ref{fen2}), $\lambda$ must be greater than 0.
 This is because $\tau_s > 0$ is crucial for showing that the solution is nontrivial in the critical case.
 However, we obtain a uniform positive lower bound for elements in the Nehari manifold combined with Ekeland's variational method to prove this result.
 In the critical case i.e. $p_s = 2_s^*$, we need $\tau_s \in (1, \lambda_{1,s}^\omega)$ to show that $u$ is nontrivial.
 This is different from the critical fractional Laplacian equation.

-Alberto Saldana proved a similar result without the term $\tau_s u$ for the fractional Laplacian \cite{hernandez2022small}, considering only the subcritical case.
-Equation (\ref{moun1}) shows that (\ref{fenshujie}) also has a mountain pass structure and $u$ is a Nehari least-energy solution.
+A. Saldana in \cite{hernandez2022small} established an analogous result for the fractional Laplacian, omitting the term $\tau_s u$ and considering only the subcritical case.
+As shown by Equation (\ref{moun1}), problem (\ref{fenshujie}) likewise exhibits a mountain pass structure, with $u$ being a Nehari least-energy solution.

 The key to proving the subcritical case was obtaining the mountain pass structure and a consistent lower bound for elements in the Nehari manifold $\mathcal{N}_{\omega,s}$ (see Lemma \ref{fenshuns} and Proposition \ref{yjx1}), and then applying Ekeland's variational method to obtain a convergent sequence of functionals $J_{\omega,s}(u_n)$ and $J_{\omega,s}'(u_n)$, where $u_n \in \mathcal{N}_{\omega,s}$ is important.
 It is more difficult to prove that the solution is nontrivial in the critical case due to the lack of compactness.
 We prove this by contradiction, using the mountain pass structure (Lemma \ref{fenshujiemoun}), the geometry of the functional $J_{\omega,s}$, and \cite[Theorem 4]{servadei2015brezis} to derive a contradiction.